Free Ohio Arrests & Criminal Records: Search Every OH County

 The other option that could be utilized would be providing the required information for a background check (the four points above) and electronically submit fingerprints through one of the Webcheck providers.
 For more information about Ohio background checks keep reading below.

-How To Get Copies of Criminal Record in Ohio (OH)
+How To Get Copies of Criminal Records in OH

-3. Next someone would need to fill out the required forms seen here detailing what records are desired, including:
+3. Next, someone would need to fill out the required forms detailing what records are desired, including:

 • Which type of record(s) are being requested.